 Example of use BE ACTIVE You know that exercise is healthy for your body, but don't forget that it's also a great way to manage stress, anxiety and mood.
 Feel like you have no time to exercise?
 Remember, every minute of activity counts.
 Consider trying some of these tips: • Keep a pair of walking shoes at work • Keep clothes you need for a workout in your car • Keep hand weights near your television or phone When an opportunity for exercise comes along you'll be ready.
-The Nuchatlaht Tribe (West Coast of Vancouver Island) hosted a skating and swimming day.
-The day of events started with a three hour trip from Oclucje Reserve to Campbell River for members of the community participate in the health benefits of swimming and skating.
+In 2019, the Tl'etiqox Government hosted Tsilqot'in Winter Carnival & Skidoo Race.
+There was skidoo races and other fun events such as sliding, egg racing, snowshoe race, cross-country skiing, dice throws and polar dip.
 EAT HEALTHY Nutrition is the foundation in maintaining good health.
 There are many, many resources available on healthy eating.
 It is about taking the time and finding the resources that resonate with your specific needs, (i.e. sodium-free, gluten-free, vegetarian diets, etc).
-The Yaqqan Nukiy (Lower Kootenay Ban) hosted traditional food preparation activities, including a "Master Chef" contest.
+In 2018, the Yaqqan Nukiy (Lower Kootenay Ban) hosted traditional food preparation activities, including a "Master Chef" contest.

 NURTURE SPIRIT Nurturing spirit is the aspect in your life that makes you smile!
 This is about what makes you feel good and connected.
 This builds your self-esteem, self-confidence and allows you to be connected to others, mother nature and yourself.
 Nurturing your spirit supports your mental, emotional and physical aspects of your being.
-The Upper Similkameen Indian Band hosted a one-day event which brought together community story tellers to share their stories.
-These stories brought the teachings, morals, and values of the chaptixw (stories).
+In 2019, the Nisga'a Village of Gingolx hosted Hobiyee 2019.
+A two-day cultural celebration of the crescent moon when the Nisga'a' People watch for the positioning of the moon and the stars as a prediction of the coming harvest.
+Sharing stories, songs, and dances throughout the two days.
 Even though your spirit is fundamental in your wellness it is often overlooked or not supported when discussing your health.
 RESPECT TOBACCO For thousands of years, natural tobacco has been an integral part of Aboriginal culture in many parts of British Columbia and Canada.
 Used in ritual, ceremony, and prayer, tobacco was considered a sacred plant with immense healing and spiritual benefits.
 For these reasons, the tobacco plant should be treated with great respect.
-The School District 19 (in Revelstoke BC) hosted a Smoke- Free initiative for 48 hours.
+In 2018, School District 19 hosted a Smoke-Free initiative for 48 hours.
 The challenge included a walk that concluded in recognizing those who have completed the 48 hour challenge.
 Resources were also provided to participants and those interested.
 We should also be very careful not to confuse traditional tobacco and its sacred uses with commercial tobacco and the addiction epidemic we see today.